Living-with-machines/alto2txt2fixture/docs/understanding-results.md

 ## The resulting file structure

-!!! attention "The examples below follow standard settings" If you choose other settings for when you run the program, your output directory may look different from the information on this page.
+!!! info "The examples below follow standard settings"

+    If you choose other settings for when you run the program, your output directory may look different from the information on this page.

 ### Reports